Gabriele Cioffi: Udinese

 In September 2020, he joined Serie A club Udinese as an assistant coach to manager Luca Gotti.
 Cioffi settled in quickly at Udinese and when Gotti was beset with COVID-19, Cioffi was placed in interim charge, including a famous away victory at Lazio.
 Although some media outlets strongly credited him with the plan for the victory, Cioffi humbly deferred to, and dedicated the victory to his boss.

 On 7 December 2021, following Gotti's sacking at Udinese, Cioffi became the caretaker head coach for the team.
 Under his tenure, Cioffi managed to guide Udinese out of the relegation zone, ending the season in twelfth place with 47 points; despite this, on 23 May 2022, one day after the final matchday of the season (a 4–0 away win at Salernitana), Udinese announced they would not extend Cioffi's contract with the club, due to expire on 30 June 2022.

 Hellas Verona

 In June 2022, Cioffi signed as manager for Serie A club Hellas Verona with a contract lasting until 2024.
 On 11 October 2022, Cioffi was dismissed from his job after achieving only five points in the first nine games of the Serie A season.

 Second stint at Udinese

 On 25 October 2023, Udinese announced the appointment of Cioffi in charge of the first team, following the dismissal of Andrea Sottil, on a contract until the end of the season with an option to extend it for one further year.
 He was dismissed on 22 April 2024, leaving Udinese just above the relegation zone.

+Carrarese

+After two years away from managing, on 15 June 2026 Cioffi was appointed as the new head coach of Serie B club Carrarese signing a one year contract with an option for a further year.